pixelbrackets/pap/README.md

 💡 There is a
 [skeleton project](https://packagist.org/packages/pixelbrackets/pap-skeleton/)
-available to create a build directory and add the abovementioned files.
+available to create a build directory and add the above mentioned files.

 ```bash
 composer create-project pixelbrackets/pap-skeleton build